ChrisHammond/HammerFlex/README.md

 5) To repackage the skin, build in RELEASE mode.
 6) You can find the new Packages for the Skin in the INSTALL folder /portals/_default/skins/hammerflex/install

-If you don't want/need to change the source code itself, you could simply override the CSS for the skin,
+If you don't want/need to change the source code itself, you could simply override the CSS for the skin by modifying your Portal.CSS file.